Fizzles: Foirades/Fizzles

 This cerebral volume that provokes more questions than it answers is considered one of the greatest artist's books of the second half of the twentieth century.

 In popular culture

 The fizzles have had a significant impact, not only on literature, but also on music and the visual and performing arts.
 They have been the subject of scholarly works, and academic theses.
 Fizzles has inspired theatrical performances.
 So has the artist's book, which has also inspired modern paintings.

-The English composer and musician Barry Guy released in 1993 his interpretation on the eponymous CD Fizzles (Maya Recordings) playing chamber bass and double bass.
+In 1993, the English composer and musician Barry Guy released an interpretation titled "Five Fizzles (For S.B.)" on the eponymous CD Fizzles (Maya Recordings), playing chamber bass and double bass.
+This release was followed by Guy's 2014 live EP Five Fizzles for Samuel Beckett (NoBusiness Records).

-His ordering of pieces is as follows (with the timings):